gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 ABS (Acrylonitrile Butadiene Styrene)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ABS is another very common filament that can withstand higher temperatures than PLA.
 It is less brittle and more ductile than PLA, making it better for 3D printed parts that may be under load.
 Typically, ABS is used in higher-load applications such as 3D printed bores for mecanum wheels.
-It can be more difficult to print, however.
-And often requires an enclosure to help increase the ambient temperature of the print environment.
+It can be more difficult to print, however, often requiring an enclosure to help increase the ambient temperature of the print environment.

 - ABS hotend temperatures range from 230°-250° C
 - ABS bed temperatures range from 100°-120° C